Noah6544/Daily-Picture-Aligner/README.md

 - wrote picture list to file to be read. not sure why its useful. im sure i had a reason but i forgot
 - made the code cleaner i think....

+# Contributions
+- I'm creating this for a project and only individuals who signed up with me can contribute.
+In a few months I would appreciate any and all new contributions.
+- This said, you can make a contribution to all github related material.

 # Issues
 - None that I'm aware of.